FAQs

 add remove

-Keep in mind that the hikes in the park are on semi-paved trails and are steep in some places.
+Keep in mind that the 10 km and 15 km walks in National Park Hoge Kempen are on semi-paved paths and steep in places.

 Is there a time limit?